-- (1) The Minister, in consultation with NICTA and the Departmental Head of the Department responsible for treasury matters, shall appoint an independent auditor for the Universal Access and Service Fund, who shall provide an annual audited financial statement that shall be included in NICTA's annual report to the Minister. - (2) Where an audit under subsection (1) is not completed within 6 months after the end of a financial year NICTA may appoint an independent auditor for the Universal Access and Service Fund, who shall provide an annual audited financial statement that shall be included in NICTA's annual report to the Minister - (3) The Auditor General of Papua New Guinea may at his discretion audit the Universal Access and Service Fund from time to time.
+- (1) The Minister, in consultation with NICTA and the Departmental Head of the Department responsible for treasury matters, shall appoint an independent auditor for the Universal Access and Service Fund, who shall provide an annual audited financial statement that shall be included in NICTA's annual report to the Minister. - (2) The Auditor General of Papua New Guinea may at his discretion audit the Universal Access and Service Fund from time to time.